ArgusSystem/argus-system/README.md

 ## Mobile application

 The android application works as a secondary interface for the users to interact with the system.
-It allows the user to:
+It allows the users to:
-- View a map of the area, with all the people in the system.
-The filters can limit the data shown by:
-  - Person, to check the tracking history.
-  - Time, to limit to particular time frame.
-  - Access rules, to check areas with a particular rule.
-- Alert dashboard, to view all the alerts triggered in the system.
-Can be filtered and sorted by time and priority.
+- Access alert dashboard, to view all the alerts triggered in the system, sorted by time and priority.
-- For some users, the possibility to allow a certain person in the system to an area they own for a limited period of time.

 ### Use case: Private Residential Area